Canna71/FreeAct/README.md

 # FreeAct

+A DSL for creating React components in F#.

 <!-- Could you please keep the link below so people can find the original template 🙏 -->

 [![](https://img.shields.io/badge/Project_made_using_Glutinum.Template-7679db?style=for-the-badge)](https://github.com/glutinum-org/Glutinum.Template)